adestefa/machine-learning-in-c/README.md

 # Machine Learning in C

-Let's skip all the high data science, matrices and derivatives and see if we can use simple C to train a model using basic methods...
+Let's skip all the high data science and see if we can use simple C to train a model using basic methods...

 ![Image](imgs/artifical_neuron.png)